INNOVATIVE DEMONSTRATION STEP

 The targeted real demonstration cases are located by two of the consortium partners:

-- Lyon (France): micro-AD and SSF pilot units will be implemented on the Lyon urban farm exploited by Refarmers (LINK)
+- Lyon (France): micro-AD and SSF pilot units will be implemented on the Horticol school of Ecully which hosts greenhouse farming as the reFARMERS urban farm

 In parallel, simulations will be run in other European territories to assess the relevancy of the processes in various contexts.